seiferteric/cubemap/README.md

 This "renders" the 6 faces of a cube from a panorama input image.

-Usefull if you want to tile your panorama onto a 3D cube for viewing.
+Useful if you want to tile your panorama onto a 3D cube for viewing.

 Basically, translates each point from each face which is a plane in cartesian coordinates into spherical coordinates and then gets the pixel value from the